About

 Recent News:

-2022: Varuna Mick Dark Flagship Fellowship for Nature Writing awarded for 3 weeks to work on my book “The Texture of Time.’
+2022: Varuna Mick Dark Flagship Fellowship for Nature Writing awarded to work on my book “The Texture of Time.’

 2021: ‘Understanding Leopards,’ an essay on Purpose published in the New Philosopher magazine.